mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ## Code setup

 Before trying to render any component, you have to make sure that there is a `LocalizationProvider` upper in the React tree.
-This component receives your chosen date library's adapter and make it accessible to all the Date and Time Pickers component with a React context.
+This component receives your chosen date library's adapter and makes it accessible to all the Date and Time Pickers component using React context.

-The most simple way to use `LocalizationProvider` is to wrap your entire application it.
+The simplest way to use `LocalizationProvider` is to wrap your entire application in it.
 You will then be able to use the Date and Time Pickers everywhere.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}